berbiche/emacs-pgtk-nativecomp-overlay/README.md

 # To use the overlay (if you're managing/compiling your emacs packages via nix)

-Add the following to your $HOME/.config/nixpkgs/overlays directory:
+Add the following to your $HOME/.config/nixpkgs/overlays directory: (make a file $HOME/.config/nixpkgs/overlays/emacs.nix and paste the snippet below into that file)

 ```nix
 self: super: